deanoko/cse15l-lab-reports/labreport4.md

 ---

-5. Run the tests, demonstrating that they now succeed.
+5.Run the tests, demonstrating that they now succeed.

 `bash test.sh <enter>`